-Generic Name: ciprofloxacin hydrochloride
+Generic name: ciprofloxacin hydrochloride

-Dosage Form: ophthalmic solution
+Dosage form: ophthalmic solution

-Ciprofloxacin Ophthalmic Solution, USP
+Ciprofloxacin Ophthalmic Solution Description

-Systemic Absorption: A systemic absorption study was performed in which Ciprofloxacin Ophthalmic Solution was administered in each eye every two hours while awake for two days followed by every four hours while awake for an additional 5 days.
+Systemic Absorption: A systemic absorption study was performed in which Ciprofloxacin Ophthalmic Solution 0.3% was administered in each eye every two hours while awake for two days followed by every four hours while awake for an additional 5 days.
 The maximum reported plasma concentration of ciprofloxacin was less than 5 ng/mL.
 The mean concentration was usually less than 2.5 ng/mL.